jahammo2/widgets/README.md

 # widgets

-Assignment for week 3:
+Assignment for week 3, day 2:

-##Create a dropdown menu
+#Create a dropdown menu

-#### Technologies Used:

-- JavaScript
-- HTML
-- CSS

-##Auto-Grow Textarea
+#Auto-Grow Textarea

--Create a textarea that grows (in height) so that it is always bigger than its text content -Hint: Google to see how this is generally done, but implement it yourself; don't copy/paste
+Create a textarea that grows (in height) so that it is always bigger than its text content -Hint: Google to see how this is generally done, but implement it yourself; don't copy/paste

 #### Technologies Used: